Learn all about Benjamin Moore Edgecomb Gray, plus see 21 real homes that use it!

 Because you’re right!
 They are, in fact, identical!

-I guess this shade is so popular, they wanted to double down on its success and stick it in any and every color collection they could…repackage it with another name, and they’re off to the races.
+I guess this shade is so popular, they wanted to double down (well, actually triple) on its success and stick it in any and every color collection they could…repackage it with other names, and they’re off to the races.
 Just a theory.
-I don’t really know what goes down behind the Ben Moore doors (I don’t even know what color they are painted, but it would sure be interesting to find out)!

 Are you already feeling a little lost?
 Let me help you get back on track.
 Grab a free copy of my guide to help you avoid the same paint color picking mistakes most people always make!